technophilic03/technophilic03/README.md

 ### Hi there 👋
+I'm currently a student at Boston University.
+I major in Biochem & Molecualr Biology.
+I minor in Data Science and Music Theory.

+Currently taking BU DS210 and working on the final project.

 <!--
 **technophilic03/technophilic03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.